Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification

-Rationale impact on the performance does not align with faithfulness assessment.
-Despite its poor results in NormSuff, $\alpha$ achieves the best F1-Suff performance.
-Similar pattern appears in F1-Comp.
-For instance LIME obtains the best score in F1-Comp, although it is not among top three faithful techniques.
-This depicts utility metrics are not sufficient for rationale evaluation since they use classified labels, whereas faithfulness metrics use classifier confidence in prediction.
+\paragraph{Performance analysis} Rationale impact on classifier performance does not align with faithfulness assessment.
+Despite its poor NormSuff results, $\alpha$ achieves the best F1-Suff score, and LIME attains the best F1-Comp score even though it is not among the most faithful techniques.
+This depicts utility metrics are insufficient for rationale evaluation, as they use classified labels, whereas faithfulness metrics rely on the classifier's confidence.

-Finally our quantitative analysis proves that sufficiency of rationales must not be considered separately from comprehensiveness assessment; considering only one metric carries risk of incomplete and misleading conclusions about rationale quality.
+Our quantitative analysis also shows that sufficiency and comprehensiveness should not be assessed in isolation: considering only one of these metrics risks incomplete or misleading conclusions about rationale quality.